Caring For A Diabetic Pet

 Before you adopt a rabbit, do some research and talk to your Easley, SC veterinarian for recommendations.

 Some of our animal companions do just fine on their own.
 Rabbits?
 Not so much.
-These guys are typically quite friendly, and they can become lonely if they do not have any friends.
-In fact, they’ll become depressed if they don’t have any rabbit buddies.
+Among the many facts about rabbits is that they thrive when they have companions, since they’re typically quite friendly.
+They can become lonely without friends and may show signs of depression if they don’t have any rabbit buddies.

 Rabbits’ ears are one of their most endearing characteristics.
 They are not only really, really cute, but also quite astonishing!